Our Multidisciplinary Approach.

 Advise

-We work with a variety of organizations that actively promote healthy behaviors so they can be effective in their missions.
+We work with various organizations that actively promote healthy behaviors so they can be effective in their missions.
 This includes working directly with state-funded substance use providers, using the Strategic Prevention Framework and other scientifically proven prevention strategies.
 The Prevention First team educates and empowers leaders of all levels through classroom-based training, webinars, and online and virtual training.

 Amplify

-Through training and ongoing education, we work with individuals who deliver prevention services so they are equipped and confident to best support their clients, schools, and communities.
+Through training and ongoing education, we work with individuals who deliver prevention services so they are equipped and confident in their ability to best support their clients, schools, and communities.

-In 2019, we trained nearly 1300 individuals in the Illinois Department of Corrections, local law enforcement agencies, and other community-based organizations that work directly with individuals in need.
-Over 90% of attendees reported they were highly satisfied with our training.
+In 2019, we trained nearly 1,300 individuals in the Illinois Department of Corrections, local law enforcement agencies, and other community-based organizations that work directly with individuals in need.
+Over 90% of attendees reported being highly satisfied with our training.

 Advocate